-The US legal system is a dual regime of federal and state laws.
-A combination of federal and state laws may apply to certain issues that relate to outsourcing transactions, including tax and labour law.
-Parties to an outsourcing transaction must have a clear understanding of the federal and state laws that apply to the particular transaction.
+The US legal system is a dual regime of federal and state legislation and this combination may apply to certain issues relating to outsourcing transactions, including tax and labour law.
+Parties to an outsourcing transaction must have a clear understanding of the legislative regime that applies to the particular transaction.